Infatoshi/rt-detr-yolo-compare/README.md

 If you encounter any issues:

 1. Ensure your webcam is properly connected and accessible
-2. Check if you have sufficient GPU/CPU resources
-3. Verify all dependencies are correctly installed
+2. Verify all dependencies are correctly installed
-4. Make sure you have proper permissions to access the webcam
+3. Make sure you have proper permissions to access the webcam

-## License

-[Add your license information here]

-## Contributing

-[Add contribution guidelines if applicable]